 - 1. Unless otherwise expressly modified by this Agreement, all the customary rights, powers, functions and responsibilities of the Board, whether or not possessed or exercised by the Board prior to the execution of this Agreement, shall be retained exclusively by the Board and, in its discretion, may be exercised by the Board acting directly or through its authorized agents, including the Chancellor, Presidents and other managers and supervisors.
 Such rights and responsibilities shall include but not be limited to the right: - a.
 To determine the number and types of employees to be hired; to decide whether or not to fill existing vacancies; - b.
 To discipline and discharge employees subject to the just cause provisions of this Agreement; - c.
 To assign and schedule work to employees and to determine the location of such work assignments; - d.
 To layoff, recall, transfer, promote and demote employees; - e.
 To classify and reclassify employees and positions; - f.
 To determine the job content and qualifications for positions; - g.
 To require training of employees; - h.
 To determine the technology, tools and equipment to be used in the performance of the job duties and to introduce and utilize new technology, tools, and equipment to be used in the performance of job duties; - i.
-To determine the organizational structure; to reorganize, enlarge, reduce or discontinue a function, position or department in a manner which shall not be inconsistent with the provisions of this Agreement;
+To determine the organizational structure; to reorganize, enlarge, reduce or discontinue a function, position or department in a manner which shall not be inconsistent with the provisions of this Agreement; - j.

-- j.
 To take such action as necessary to maintain the efficiency of operations; - k.
-To make rules, regulations, policies and procedures, including those relating to rules of conduct, and to modify such rules, regulations, policies and procedures from time to time provided they do not conflict with the Agreement; - 1.
-To determine the means, methods, budgetary and financial procedures and personnel by which operations are to be conducted and to modify such procedures from time to time; and - m.
+To make rules, regulations, policies and procedures, including those relating to rules of conduct, and to modify such rules, regulations, policies and procedures from time to time provided they do not conflict with the Agreement;

+- To determine the means, methods, budgetary and financial procedures and personnel by which operations are to be conducted and to modify such procedures from time to time; and - m.
 To take such actions as may be necessary in cases of emergencies. - 2.
 The exercise of any management right or function in a particular manner shall not preclude exercising the same in some other manner which does not expressly violate a specific provision of the Agreement.
 The failure to exercise any function reserved to it shall not be deemed a waiver of its right to exercise same. - 3.
 Nothing in this Agreement shall be construed to limit the right to have administrators, managers, supervisors and other non-unit personnel, as well as students and volunteers, perform work that has been or could be done by unit personnel.
 In exercising this right, it is not the Colleges' intent to erode the bargaining unit.
-While not grievable, the Colleges' intent may be a topic of discussion between the two parties, and the Union may request a meeting with the President or her/his designee to discuss any such concerns.
+While not grievable, the Colleges' intent may be a topic of discussion between the two parties, and the Union may request a meeting with the President or her/his designee to discuss any such concerns. - 4.
+Wherever notice or posting is required in this Agreement to be accomplished by postal service mail or the placing of paper notices on bulletin boards, such requirements may be met electronically through e-mail to the intended recipient(s).
+If any required notice to an individual employee is made by e-mail, it shall be with return receipt requested.